-Student Name Date Warning Signs (What the oughts, moods, situations, and beho aviors indicate that a crisis may be developing?) es (What can you do, on your own, ou would be to use these strategies Social Coping Strategies better, or take your mind (Safe people and places.
-Who or will off your problems.) hat social situations might help to r make you feel - tact for help (Who can you talk to w ?
-Think about people at school, hon essed, or At School: At Home: Other: Other numbers I can cal l (agencies, crisis hotlines, etc.) Other Humbers Fear car (ageneres, erisis notinies, etc.) Ways that supportive no eople can help me stay safe: ways that supportive po copie can help the stay sale.
-Student Parent (if possible)
+Student Name Date Warning Signs (What the oughts, moods, situations, and beha s, moods, situations, and behaviors indicate that a crisis may be developing?) es (What can you do, on your own, a ou would be to use these strategies Social Coping Strategies better, or take your mind (Safe people and places.
+Who or wi I off your problems.) nat social situations might help to r nake you feel t act for help (Who can you talk to w ?
+Think about people at school, hon essed, or At School: At Home: Other: Other numbers I can cal (agencies, crisis hotlines, etc.) Ways that supportive pe eople can help me stay safe: , arent (if possible)